Virginia Franke Kleist Ph.D.

-Associate Dean for Graduate Programs, Academic Operations, and Research
+Associate Dean for Graduate Programs, Research and Academic Affairs

 Professor, Management Information Systems